mightymax123/convfinqa/README.md

 - Evaluation of models from other cloud providers such as Gemini and Claude
 - Evaluation of opensource models, such as Llama and Mistral, can be done through Ollama or huggingface (highly dependent on compute resources)
 - Expansion of evaluation framework, other methods are more comprehensive than direct string matching
-- Additional prompt engineering, investigating how different templates can impact performanc
+- Additional prompt engineering, investigating how different templates can impact performance
-- Allow config to be initialised through .yaml files
+- Add async/await support for concurrent API calls to improve performance
+- Implement retry logic and rate limiting for robust API interactions